Patagonia Torrentshell 3L Jacket

 - Not a standout in breathability, but it has pit zips and gets the job done for mild outdoor pursuits and daily wear.

-Patagonia’s Torrentshell 3L is our top-rated rain jacket this year for its quality build and waterproofing at a reasonable $149 price point.
+Patagonia’s Torrentshell 3L is our top-rated rain jacket this year for its quality build and waterproofing at a reasonable $179 price point.
 In many ways, Marmot’s Minimalist is one of the Torrentshell’s closest competitors.
-Despite having a 2.5-layer build, the Minimalist is similarly thick and durable, has very solid weatherproofing thanks to the Gore-Tex construction and substantial face fabric, and crosses over really nicely into daily wear.
-In trying them on back to back, the Minimalist is more comfortable, less crinkly, and includes a chest pocket, but the Torrentshell matches it in just about every other respect while saving you $50.
-From a value standpoint, the Patagonia gets the edge.
+Despite having a 2.5-layer build, the Minimalist is similarly thick and durable, has very solid weatherproofing thanks to the Gore-Tex construction, and crosses over nicely into daily wear.
+In trying them on back to back, the Minimalist is less crinkly and includes a chest pocket, but the Torrentshell has a smoother, less plasticky interior and matches it in just about every other respect while saving you $41.
+Totaled up, the Patagonia gets the edge for us.

-REI Co-op is another leader in bang for buck, and their XeroDry GTX Jacket comes with Gore-Tex waterproofing for a reasonable $159.
+REI Co-op is another leader in bang for buck, and their XeroDry GTX Jacket comes with Gore-Tex waterproofing for a reasonable $169.
 That said, instead of a 3-layer build, the XeroDry uses a cheaper and more basic 2-layer construction that suffered in sustained, heavy moisture (during our testing, the jacket fended off light showers just fine but got overwhelmed quickly once the rain picked up).
 The XeroDry also falls short of the Torrentshell in breathability, with mesh-lined hand pockets that don’t dump heat as quickly or effectively as the Patagonia’s pit zips.
-The REI does get the edge in weight (12.5 oz.) and comfort, but the Torrentshell strikes us as the more well-rounded piece.
+The REI does get the advantage in weight (12.5 oz.) and has a less rigid face fabric, but the Torrentshell strikes us as the more well-rounded piece.

 At a similar price point as the Torrentshell, we also like Black Diamond’s StormLine Stretch.
 However, right off the bat, we’ll note that the two have very different strengths.
 First, the BD is noticeably stretchy and lightweight (11.3 oz.), while the Patagonia puts a bigger focus on toughness and all-out protection.
 The StormLine also lacks the crinkly, stiff feel you get with the Patagonia and includes technical features like a helmet-compatible hood and coated zippers (rather than flaps).
-In the end, a final decision between the two comes down to priorities: For fast-and-light backcountry missions where weight matters, we’d go with the BD; for heavier rainfall, less intensive outdoor pursuits, and crossing over in casual wear, the Torrentshell is our pick.
+In the end, a final decision between the two comes down to priorities: If weight and mobility matter most, we’d go with the BD; for heavier rainfall, less intensive outdoor pursuits, and crossing over in casual wear, the Torrentshell is our pick.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!